 For outdoor plants, you can cover the plants using black plastic, which cuts out the light from the plant for 12 hours every day.
 Once you notice the buds increase in size and weight, then you know that the flowering phase has ended, and the yield is ready.

-Number Three: How to Start Your Indoor Marijuana Garden
+3. How to Start Your Indoor Marijuana Garden (growing cannabis for beginners)

 Growing your marijuana gives you a chance to experience a rewarding opportunity.
 You now know what you require to work on to achieve optimal results.
 However, it can be quite expensive and consumes a lot of your time.
 You can do it outside or inside.
 Although growing cannabis indoors provides you the rare opportunity to control some of the basic requirements, it’s a very expensive option for a beginner, especially if you have limited resources.
 Usually, you need some experience growing your marijuana outside before you venture into an indoor garden.